2012 NFL draft

-A main story around the draft was around quarterback prospect Andrew Luck.
+Quarterback prospect Andrew Luck received significant attention in the weeks preceding the draft.
 On April 17, Indianapolis general manager Ryan Grigson announced that the team would take Luck as their first-overall pick after releasing their longtime starting quarterback Peyton Manning, saying it was "the right thing to do" in anticipation of the "media gauntlet" Luck would face in the days leading up to the draft.
 Luck was highly touted as one of the best quarterback prospects in years and widely regarded as the top overall prospect in the draft.
 As a result, he had been the subject of the "Suck for Luck" campaigns by fans, who hoped that their teams would end up with the worst record in the 2011 season so they would have the chance to draft him.
 He was successful with the Colts, but dealt with several injuries throughout his career and decided to retire in 2019 while still in his prime, after winning the NFL Comeback Player of the Year Award.
-Another story of the draft was around Heisman-trophy winning quarterback Robert Griffin III.
+Heisman Trophy-winning quarterback Robert Griffin III was the subject of another major story in the draft.
 He was selected second-overall by the Washington Redskins, and had a breakout rookie season en route to winning that year's NFL Offensive Rookie of the Year Award.
-However, Griffin suffered an injury during the postseason that same year and has struggled to show the same level of play since; Griffin would later be released by the Redskins after the 2015 season.
+However, Griffin suffered an injury during the postseason that same year and struggled to show the same level of play thereafter; Griffin would later be released by the Redskins after the 2015 season.